Are you experiencing any of the following symptoms?

 A Non-Surgical Treatment for Fibroids

 Our number one patient-preferred treatment option is Uterine Fibroid Embolization (UFE).
-This is a state-of-the-art procedure is performed by trained physicians.
+This state-of-the-art procedure requires no surgery, no incision, and no vaginal access.
 See why UFE is the right choice for you to become Fibroid Free and take your life back:

-Uterine Fibroid Embolization cuts off the blood supply to the fibroids so it is unnecessary to remove the uterus.
+Uterine Fibroid Embolization stops blood supply feeding the fibroids so it is unnecessary to remove the uterus.

 While the patient is sedated, UFE is done through a puncture the size of a grain of rice.
 It heals with almost no scarring.